Damilola145/ErrandPal/README.md

 # Welcome to ErrandPal

-A clean, modern React template with TypeScript, Vite, TailwindCSS, and ShadCN UI components.
-This template provides a solid foundation for building web applications with best practices in mind.
+ErrandPal is a  SaaS platform to aid connect individuals to help run errands.
+It uses a clean, modern React template with TypeScript, Vite, TailwindCSS, and ShadCN UI components.

 ## Tech Features